Changing the Default CFM Logic

 Change the underlying default logic with the CFM Order column

 The underlying default logic is to automatically contribute to RRSPs first, then TFSAs, then Non-Registered assets.
 Automatic withdrawals are made in reverse order.
-To change this default order, first, enable the Cash Flow Management (CFM) Strategies feature on the Planning Page in the Capital Assets header.
+To change this default order, first, enable the CFM Order column for this scenario.
+Click the blue gear icon in the Financial Assets header on the Planning page and select the appropriate checkbox.

 A new column will appear on the Planning Page called CFM Order.
 The default Contributions order is displayed in this column as R, T, N (Registered, TFSA, Non-Registered).
 The default Withdrawals order is displayed as the reverse, N, T, R (Non-Registered, TFSA, Registered).

-You can make changes by clicking the text under the Contributions column or the Withdrawals column, selecting a new order, and copying down to a certain age.
+You can make changes by clicking the text under the Contributions or Withdrawals column, selecting a new order, and copying down to a certain age.

 3